JanEmilDenmark/Crypto-Cards/README.md

 **Cards**<br/>
 Only assets listed on https://coinmarketcap.com will be minted<br/>
-Request can be made but are very expensive ;-) Just wait and it will come eventually if we like the asset.<br/><br/>
+Request can be made but then the team have to cover the cost but get some cards for distribution.

 **Properties**<br/>
 Name<br/>